EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 first argument given to the program.
 This file describes where the log files are, what to look for, and a few other important items.
 In addition, it automatically updates itself each time tail_n_mail is run to keep track of where the last run left of, so the next run can start at the exact same file, and the correct place within that file.
-In this example, let's assume the DBA wants to get email for every error that pops up in the database (in practice, this means any severity levels that are
+In this example, let’s assume the DBA wants to get email for every error that pops up in the database (in practice, this means any severity levels that are
 ERROR, FATAL, or PANIC).
 The configuration file